Vicky Botwright: Biography

 Botwright was a member of the England team which won the World Team Championships in 2006.
+Also in 2006, she represented the 2006 England team, at the 2006 Commonwealth Games in Melbourne, Australia, competing in three events she won a silver medal in the mixed doubles partnering James Willstrop and a bronze medal in the women's doubles, partnering Tania Bailey.

 After she was defeated by Nicol David in the World Open in 2008, she said "What a great way to finish though, I'm definitely going to cry, but I'd like to thanks England Squash, EIS and the performance programme, they supported me even when I was rubbish ... the England girls, we were a great team, and especially my parents who supported me, shouted at me, comforted me when I needed it.
 And my future husband Stewart, I hope we have a happy marriage and life together."

-Botwright won fiev consecutive gold medals for the England women's national squash team at the European Squash Team Championships from 2004 to 2008.
+Botwright won five consecutive gold medals for the England women's national squash team at the European Squash Team Championships from 2004 to 2008.

 Botwright caused a controversy which gained considerable media attention in 2004, when she announced plans to appear on court at tournaments wearing in a bikini-style outfit consisting of a sports bra and thong briefs, and posed for photographs wearing the outfit.
 However the Women's International Squash Players Association (WISPA), refused to grant permission for her to play in the outfit.
 Her popularity and fame increased after the incident, though afterwards she stated that the whole idea of "skimpy" clothing on-court was a publicity stunt dreamed up by the members of WISPA.
 She went on to say that she was selected as the player to wear the clothing.
 She also said that this was not her idea at all, and that she did not think the incident would become so infamous.

 Botwright now works as a squash coach having retired from the international tour in October 2008.
 She continues to make appearances as a player in Premier League Squash in England.

 Vicky is the elder sister of Becky Botwright, who is also a squash player.